calebstreight/osticket-prereqs/README.md

 ![image](https://github.com/calebstreight/osticket-prereqs/assets/162412951/d58e3a53-87d1-469e-86b6-4e243a8b4d64)

 - Go back to the osTicket browser installtion site and finish filling out the 'SQL' portion.
-We will use the username and password that we used to login to HeidiSQl and the 'SQL database' name is the one we just created which is 'osTicket'.
+We will use the username and password that we used to login to HeidiSQL and the 'SQL database' name is the one we just created which is 'osTicket'.
 (Shown below)

 ![image](https://github.com/calebstreight/osticket-prereqs/assets/162412951/53b76d43-2a6f-46a4-b9f6-fe5aa9173d3d)